mattrude/pgpkeyserver/doc/web-key-directory.md

 ### Method 2: Advanced WKD Service

+The Advanced method is basically the same as the basic method, but has a different URL and URI structure.

 #### Setting up the File System

-Once complete the key/file must be accessible via a special URL constructed by appending `https://openpgpkey`, user domain, `/.well-known/openpgpkey/mattrude.com/hu/` and a hash value.
+Once complete the key/file must be accessible via a special URL constructed by appending `https://openpgpkey<example.com>/.well-known/openpgpkey/<example.com>/hu/` and a hash value.

 For the key I will be using in this how-to the full URL should be: `https://openpgpkey.mattrude.com/.well-known/openpgpkey/mattrude.com/hu/d6tq6t4iirtg3qpyw1nyzsr5nsfcqrht`